blitzingminty/python-mcp-server/.memory-bank/testing_plan_mcp_tools.md

   - Create memory entry with missing required fields (expect error).
   - Create memory entry with very large content.
   - Create memory entry with special characters in title and content.
+- **Testing Instructions:**
+  - Use `use_mcp_tool` with `tool_name` set to `"create_memory"` and provide required arguments.
+  - Verify the response contains the created memory entry with correct fields.
+  - Test with missing or invalid fields to confirm error handling.

 ### 1.3 get_memory
 - **Purpose:** Retrieve details of a specific memory entry by ID.